Skip to content

 What conditions aren't covered by critical illness insurance?

 Not every condition will be covered by critical illness cover.
-This type of insurance is designed for life-threatening or life-altering conditions of defined severity.
+This cover only pays out for conditions listed in the policy that meet the insurer’s definition of severity.

 Some policies require the illness to cause permanent symptoms or meet specific medical definitions.
 Anything less severe, manageable, or outside their definition usually isn’t covered: